entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > This character possibly includes the character 76.

+> - **Character 60 in "early gnathostome phylogeny github".**

+P.15.
+T-shaped rostral plate: (0) absent; (1) present.
+> King et al. (2017), Character 237; Castiello (2018), Character 237; Zhu Y. et al. (2022), Character 80; Brazeau et al. (2023), Character 242.
+Cui et al. (2023), Character 80; Lu et al. (in review), Character 78; Zhu Y. et al. (in review), Character 78.

+> This character is part of character 5.

+> - **Character 78 in "early gnathostome phylogeny github".**

+P.16.
+Cutaneous sensory organ on skull roof posterior to orbits: (0) absent; (1) present.
+> King et al. (2017), Character 242; Castiello (2018), Character 242; Zhu Y. et al. (2022), Character 85; Brazeau et al. (2023), Character 247.
+Cui et al. (2023), Character 85; Lu et al. (in review), Character 83; Zhu Y. et al. (in review), Character 83.

+> King et al. (2007): The Cu.s.o in *Romundina* (Ørvig 1975).
+A much smaller cu.s.o was described in a similar position in *Brindabellaspis* (Young 1980), but these are variably developed, and are no wider than the sensory line canals.
+Since the sensory lines are variably developed as canals or grooves in *Brindabellaspis* it is not clear that these ‘cutaneous sensory organs’ are not continuations of the sensory lines, so this character is scored as unknown in *Brindabellaspis*.
+A cluster of Cu.s.o pits is also labelled in a posterior region in *Eurycaraspis* (Liu 1991).
+Since these are a cluster in an unusual position *Eurycaraspis* is currently scored as unknown for this character.

+> - This character is only present in *Romundina* and *Kolymaspis*.

+> - **Character 83 in "early gnathostome phylogeny github".**

+P.17.
+Sclerotic ring incorporated into skull roof: (0) absent; (1) present.
+> King et al. (2017), Character 244; Castiello (2018), Character 243; Zhu Y. et al. (2022), Character 86; Brazeau et al. (2023), Character 249.
+Cui et al. (2023), Character 86; Lu et al. (in review), Character 84; Zhu Y. et al. (in review), Character 84.

+> - **Character 84 in "early gnathostome phylogeny github".**

+> - This character is only present in *Entelognathus*.

+P. 18.
+Posterior descending lamina of skull roof: (0) absent; (1) present.
+> King et al. (2017), Character 252; Castiello (2018), Character 251; Zhu Y. et al. (2019), Character 7; Zhu Y. et al. (2022), Character 93; Brazeau et al. (2023), Character 257.
+Cui et al. (2023), Character 93; Lu et al. (in review), Character 91; Zhu Y. et al. (in review), Character 91.

+> - **Character 91 in "early gnathostome phylogeny github".**

+> - This character is present in some petalichthyids and antiarchs.
+A similar lamina is found in *Materpiscis* and Austroptyctodus.

 **Add those character in "early gnathostome phylogeny github" to unite or distinguish arthrodires and petalichthyids"**

+##Additionary character#
+A.1.
+Paraorbital plate separating suborbital from orbit: 0) absent; 1) present.
+> King et al. (2017), Character 252

+> - A dermal plate that is not associated with the palatoquadrate and runs lateral to the orbit is present in *Wuttagoonaspis*, and possibly *Brindabellaspis*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.